-We're keeping an open view of what aspects of forestry and the forest sector the strategy will cover.
-It'll affect a complex sector, where there's a broad range of groups and professional organisations with different interests.
+We’re keeping an open view of what aspects of forestry and the forest sector that the strategy will cover.
+It’s a complex sector, with a broad range of groups and professional organisations with different interests.

 - environmental issues and climate change

 - native forests for conservation, biodiversity, restoring landscapes, timber, and other products (such as honey)

 - the energy created from and by forestry (including biofuels and process heat)

 - wood processing, including timber and non-timber products

 - urban and farm forests, forests for recreation and cultural pursuits

 - the sectors that support forestry (like labour and skills, research and science, and infrastructure and logistics).